camptocamp/c2cgeoportal/doc/integrator/mobile.rst

 Adding a mobile app to a project
 --------------------------------

-To be able to add a mobile app to a c2cgeoportal project this project should be able to version 0.8 of c2cgeoportal or better.
+To be able to add a mobile app to a c2cgeoportal project this project should use c2cgeoportal 0.8 or better.
 See :ref:`integrator_update_application` to know how to upgrade a project.

 Adding the Sencha Touch SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~